-I still remember it as if it was yesterday: the day that we realized more than 1.000 bookings in one day!
+I still remember it as if it was yesterday: the day that we received more than 1.000 bookings in one day!
 It felt like we had just won the Champions League finale.
 Throughout the day you could feel the excitement in the office, we were all incredibly anxious to see whether we would really reach this achievement today.
-At night, we stayed in touch with out customer service agents in order to get regularly status updates.
+At night, we stayed in touch with our customer service agents in order to get regular status updates.
 And then we crossed the finish line!
 Party time!
 That was one of those milestones that we wanted to achieve and I think that every entrepreneurs knows how I felt that night.
 That was a moment that I’ll never forget and it was one of my proudest moments as the CEO of HotelSpecials.

 But let me start at the beginning.
 The BookerZzz journey began when I met Nick during my time at the university.
-Both of us lived in Haarlem in The Netherlands while we studied in Amsterdam.
+Both of us lived in Haarlem, The Netherlands, while we studied in Amsterdam.
 When I met Nick I had set up a super cool website on which I sold ringtones (remember the days?) and Nick was the owner of a website to generate hotel bookings.
 Since he had just started a job in a big international company in Amsterdam, he worked on his website in his student room during the evenings.
 I was almost finished with my studies and I immediately saw potential in his little side project.

 Since I was still quite young (and naive?), I spontaneously decided to postpone my plans to start working for a financial company in London because I first wanted to see whether we could turn Nick’s website into something bigger.
 Both of us are quite ambitious and we like to dream big.
 That’s why the first decision we took was to change the name of the website.
 I felt that we couldn’t conquer the world with a name such as Hotel-Arrangementen.nl.
 I wanted us to have a name that highlighted what we stand for but that was also suitable for a potential international expansion.
 Next to that, I really didn’t believe in an URL with a dash in it!
 Long story short: that’s how HotelSpecials was born!